Community-Based Support Program

 Meeting the Needs of Refugees and Asylum Seekers

-We provide comprehensive case management for refugees and asylum-seekers in urban neighborhoods of Yemen’s Sana’a and Amanat Al-Asimah Governorates, with a focus on people who are at higher risk of protection and human rights violations.
+We provided comprehensive case management for refugees and asylum-seekers in urban neighborhoods of Yemen’s Sana’a and Amanat Al-Asimah Governorates, with a focus on people who are at higher risk of protection and human rights violations.
 Services include counseling and psychosocial support as families recover from the trauma of displacement; cash assistance to meet basic food, shelter, and other household needs; and referrals to specialized services, including medical care.

 We partner with outreach workers to improve their capacity to identify people with specific needs, assess the situation, and highlight high-risk cases for immediate referral.
 Outreach workers create a connection with refugee communities and disseminate information about access to services and specific protection-related needs.